xieguigang/sciBASIC/docs/guides/parameter_expression/README.md

 Call Math.SetVariable(NameOf(b), b)
 ```

-And this manual evaluate the prameter expression is easy and works fine, but still not so handy, as we must write additional code lines and manual setup the expression and variables.
-From the search of CodeProject, and then I found Mr DiponRoy's post [&lt;Log All Parameters that were Passed to Some Method in C#>](https://www.codeproject.com/tips/795865/log-all-parameters-that-were-passed-to-some-method) is what I want, we can do such things automatic by using the ``Linq Expression``:
+And this manually evaluation of the prameter expression is easy and works fine, but still not so handy, as we must write additional code lines and manual setup the expression and variables.
+From the search of CodeProject, and then I found Mr DiponRoy's post [&lt;Log All Parameters that were Passed to Some Method in C#>](https://www.codeproject.com/tips/795865/log-all-parameters-that-were-passed-to-some-method) is what I want, we can do such job automatic by using the ``Linq Expression``:

 #### 1. Passing our parameter array

-Fortunately we have a very powerful tool in .NET for look inside our program, **using Linq Expression or reflection**.
+Fortunately we have a very powerful tool in .NET to look inside our program: using **Linq Expression or reflection**.
 For gets the optional parameter expression values, all we needs to do just create an array of these parameters that required of the expression evaluation using the lambda:

 ```vbnet
 Dim array As Expression(Of Func(Of Object())) = Function() {a, b, c, x, y, z}